Aircraft noise pollution: Engine location

 The ability to reduce noise may be limited if engines remain below aircraft's wings.
 NASA expects a cumulative 20–30 dB below Stage 4 limits by 2026–2031, but keeping aircraft noise within airport boundaries requires at least a 40–50 dB reduction.
 Landing gear, wing slats and wing flaps also produce noise and may have to be shielded from the ground with new configurations.
 NASA found that over-wing and mid-fuselage nacelles could reduce noise by 30–40 dB to even 40–50 dB for hybrid wing bodies, which may be essential for open rotors.

 By 2020, helicopter technologies in development plus new procedures could reduce noise levels by 10 dB and noise footprints by 50%, but more advances are needed to preserve or expand heliports.
 Package delivery UAS will need to characterize their noise, establish limits and reduce their impact.

 Satellite-based navigation systems

 Usage of satellite-based navigation systems can contribute to noise relief, trials in 2013–14 found, though results were not always beneficial due to concentrating flight paths.
 Changing flight angles and flight paths brought some changes in noise relief for some local people.

-Procedure design and noise mitigation

-Airports and service providers increasingly use performance-based navigation (PBN) to design arrivals and departures that reduce community noise exposure.
-Examples include raising arrival altitudes and optimizing curved paths (e.g., RNP and RF-leg procedures) to avoid populated areas while maintaining safety and throughput.
-In 2024–2025, Naples Airport (Florida) initiated testing of satellite-based procedures aimed at reducing noise impacts and fuel burn, developed in collaboration with an air navigation service provider.